SchweizerischeBundesbahnen/scion-workbench/docs/site/announcements.md

 On this page you will find the latest news about the development of the SCION Workbench.

+- **2023-05: Support Perspectives**\
+  A perspective is an arrangement of views around the main area.
+Multiple perspectives are supported.
+Different perspectives provide a different perspective on the application while sharing the main area.
+Only one perspective can be active at a time.

+- **2023-05: Support Arranging Views Around the Main Area**\
+  The workbench has a main area and a peripheral area for placing views.
+The main area is the primary place for views to interact with the application.
+The peripheral area arranges views around the main area.
+Peripheral views can be used to provide entry points to the application, tools or context-sensitive assistance to support the user's workflow.

 - **2021-01: Built-in Microfrontend Support**\
 We have added microfrontend support to the SCION Workbench.